rkaysen63/MechaCar_Statistical_Analysis/README.md

   It is evident from the model, that the slope for independent variables x1 (vehicle_length), x4 (ground_clearance), and x5 (AWD) are not zero, although there is no confidence that AWD is not random.
 The slopes of the independent variables, vehicle_length and ground_clearance, are positive indicating an improvement in mpg as vehicle_length increases and ground_clearance increases.

-* The summary statistics indicates that the linear regression model predicts mpg of MechaCar prototypes effectively.
-The r-squared value = 0.7149.
-The square root of r-squared = 0.8455.
+* With summary statistics as an indicator, the linear regression model predicts mpg of MechaCar prototypes effectively.
+Since r<sup>2</sup> = 0.7149, r = 0.8455.
 There is a 'strong' correlation when r is greater than or equal to 0.7.
-In addition, the p-value = 5.35e-11, a value that is far below the significance level of 5%.
+In addition, p-value = 5.35e-11 is far below the significance level of 5%.
 The model shows which independent variables impact mpg and those variables that do not correlate at all.<br/>
-  Since it was determined that vehicle-length and ground-clearance do impact mpg, their data was graphed for visualization and their summary statistics are provided as well.
-The graphs of vehicle-length and ground-clearance data vs mpg suggests that mpg improves as these variables increase.
-Their summary statistics have been provided as well.<br/>
-  The r<sub>vehicle length</sub> = 0.3715^-2 = 0.61.
-The strength of the correlation is moderate.
-The p-value for the vehicle-length model = 2.6e-06 which is far below significance level.<br/>
-  The r-value for the ground-clearance model = 0.1081^-2 = 0.33 indicates a correlation, albeit weak.
-The p-value for the ground-clearance model = 0.01975 which is below the significance level for random variance of 5%.

 <p align="center">
   <img src="images/Del_1/1_lm_model_vl.png" width="700"><br/>